FurcyPin/spark-frame/docs/reference.md

 ## spark_frame.transformations

-Unlike those in [spark_frame.functions](#spark_framefunctions), the methods in this module all take at least one [DataFrame](pyspark.sql.DataFrame) as argument and return a new transformed DataFrame.
+Unlike those in [spark_frame.functions](#spark_framefunctions), the methods in this module all take at least one [DataFrame][pyspark.sql.DataFrame] as argument and return a new transformed DataFrame.
 These methods generally offer _higher order_ transformation that requires to inspect the schema or event the content of the input DataFrame(s) before generating the next transformation.
 Those are typically generic operations that _cannot_ be implemented with one single SQL query.